FullHuman/purgecss/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+Purgecss use [SemVer](http://semver.org/) for versioning.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Troubleshooting